General Electric Company: Marconi Corporation plc and break-up (2002–05)

 On 19 May 2003, Marconi plc underwent a restructuring and became Marconi Corporation plc, advised by Lazard and Morgan Stanley.
 Marconi shareholders received one Marconi Corporation share for every 559 Marconi shares.
 In a debt-for-equity swap, the firm's creditors received 99.5% of the new company's shares.
+In October 2003, the company announced that it intended to pursue listing on the Nasdaq.

 In 2005, the company failed to secure any part of BT's 21st Century Network (21CN) programme, surprising commentators and sending the company's shares tumbling.
 Before the announcement, the investment bank Dresdner Kleinwort had said, "[Marconi is] so advanced with its products and so entrenched with BT Group plc that its selection looks certain."
 Various bids were received for the business, including one from Huawei Technologies, with whom Marconi already had a joint venture.

-Until the collapse of the Marconi group in 2005 and 2006, the company was a major supplier of Asynchronous Transfer Mode, Gigabit Ethernet, and Internet Protocol products.
+Prior to the collapse of the Marconi group in 2005 and 2006, the company was a major supplier of Asynchronous Transfer Mode, Gigabit Ethernet, and Internet Protocol products.
 The majority of Marconi Corporation's businesses (including Marconi Communications and the rights to the Marconi name) were sold to Ericsson in 2005, and the remainder was renamed Telent plc.

 On 27 October 2006, the company folded voluntarily.